Grand Lodge of Quebec

 The Grand Lodge of Quebec (Grande Loge du Québec) is a Grand Lodge in Quebec, Canada.
 It is in full amity and recognition with the United Grand Lodge of England.

 History

-The Grand Lodge of Quebec was founded on October 20, 1869.
+The Grand Lodge of Quebec (GLQ) was founded on October 20, 1869.
+They celebrated the 150th anniversary of the Grand Lodge of Quebec in July 2019.

+The GLQ recognizes its own members, as well as members from other jurisdictions with the A.J.B.
+Melbourne medal.